-Quality Assurance Regulation and Procedures at the Doctoral School of Mathematics and Computer Science, Budapest University of Technology and Economics
+Quality Assurance Regulation and Procedures at the Doctoral School of Mathematics and Computer Science, BME

 This is an English language translation of the regulations of the Doctoral School of Mathematics and Computer Science at BME.
 In case of any doubt or controversy, the regulations of the original document will prevail.